starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

     prefix: $GAMEDIR
 ```

+A tutorial for using Opentrack with the ArUco paper method is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr).

 ## Automatically Disable/Re-Enable Mouse Acceleration
 Lutris can automatically toggle on/off a flat mouse acceleration profile with the following configuration.